bookofproofs/bookofproofs.github.io/_sources/history/19th-century/li-shanlan.md

 **Li Shanlan** was the greatest Chinese mathematician of the 19th century who translated Western works and gave many summation formulas.

 ### Mathematical Profile (Excerpt):
-* Li had a brother, Li Xinmei who also became a fine mathematician.
 * There are two slightly different versions of how Li first came upon mathematics.
 * One suggests that when he was eight years old he found a copy of the Nine Chapters on the Mathematical Art in the library of a private school.
-* The second version suggests that when Li was ten years old he studied the Nine Chapters on the Mathematical Art under his family tutor.
 * In 1825, when he was fourteen years old, Li studied the first six books of Euclid's Elements which had been translated into Chinese in 1607 by Xu Guangqi and Matteo Ricci.
 * One was the Ce yuan hai jing Ⓣ(Sea mirror of circle measurements), originally written by Li Zhi in 1248, which was of fundamental importance in the development of Chinese algebra.
 * The other was Gougu geyuan ji Ⓣ(Record of measuring segments of a circle) which was a trigonometry text written by Dai Zhen, who is famous as an editor of the Nine Chapters on the Mathematical Art, and had been appointed as an editor for compiling an encyclopaedia of knowledge by the Emperor Qianlong in 1773.